-The living room is the common area where the couple relax; the beautiful wall of windows overlooking the golf course and three skylights makes the room bright and airy.
+The living room is the common area where the couple relaxes; the beautiful wall of windows overlooking the golf course and three skylights make the room bright and airy.
 All the window coverings in the living room allow light to enter the space yet provide privacy.

-The original, narrow staircase was opened up and a custom-made glass and steel bannister was installed.
+The original, narrow staircase was opened, and a custom-made glass and steel bannister was installed.
 The Parallam open riser stair design and grey stain match the porcelain tiles throughout the space, which mimic the concrete floors in the couple’s BC home.

 The balance of the home is comprised of two bedrooms with a den, a full bathroom and a half bathroom with a shower.

-The private back yard is banked to protect from the golf course and has a putting green and stone patio.
-A new patio, installed by the owners themselves, flows out from the kitchen.
+The private back yard is banked to protect it from the golf course and has a putting green and stone patio.
+Another patio, installed by the owners themselves, flows out from the kitchen.

 This home is a downsize for the clients, however, with a good use of space and storage it feels much larger than it is.
-With the use of white walls opening up the space and punches of colour in the furniture, art work, carpeting and lighting, the home has lots of energy and vibrancy.
+With the use of white walls opening the space and punches of colour in the furniture, artwork, carpeting and lighting, the home has lots of energy and vibrancy.

 The finished product is an eclectic mix of modern, minimalistic and industrial with artwork peppered throughout the space.
 The owners are proud of their truly unique, one-of-a-kind home.